AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/deleting-a-filter-in-the-marketing-calendar.md

 # Deleting a Filter in the Marketing Calendar {#deleting-a-filter-in-the-marketing-calendar}

 If you're looking to delete a filter in the Marketing Calendar, you've come to the right place.

 1. Select the filter you'd like to delete.

    ![](assets/image2014-9-24-11-3a27-3a32.png)

 1. Click the red **x**.

    ![](assets/image2014-9-24-11-3a27-3a36.png)

 1. Click **Delete** to confirm.

    ![](assets/image2014-9-24-11-3a27-3a42.png)

-   Bye-bye.